kevii-web/keips/src/main/java/com/keviiweb/keips/README.txt

-print - prints out the student list into console printtoexcel - prints out the students nusnet and matric and totalpoints to an excel file -1 - terminates the programme printtojson - prints out the students as a json object readallfiles - reads all files and parses them
+print - prints out the student list into console printtoexcel - prints out the students nusnet and matric and totalpoints to an excel file -1 - terminates the programme printtojson - prints out the students as a json object and saves to output.json readallfiles - reads all files and parses them

 Dev Guide:
 sorry we're not paid enough to do this. go figure out the code yourself

+MY NAME IS JEFF
+MY NAME IS JEFF
+MY NAME IS JEFF
+MY NAME IS JEFF
+MY NAME IS JEFF
+MY NAME IS JEFF